 In France valid new name AOP for the highest quality wine level "wines of protected origin".
 The reason for this was the new EU wine market regulation that took effect in August 2009.
-Thus, EU-wide is now a source-controlled quality system prescribed that the wines in the two classes, namely without and with indication of the origin divided.
+This is now mandatory for the EU as a source of origin quality system prescribed that the wines in the two classes, namely without and with indication of the ancestry divided.
 The old name AOC may still be used.
 Introduced in 1949 category VDQS (Vin Délimité de Qualité Supérieure), which was considered as AOC precursor, was canceled without replacement.
 The manufacturing conditions must be prepared according to AOP standards and the reference to the terroir be detected.
 Only then is a high classification to AOP possible.

 In it were gradually approved methods pruning, maximum earnings, Ripeness of grapes and vinification methods added in the cellar.
-In 1935, the initiative of Capus and Boiseaumarié led to the creation of the "Comité National des Appellations d'Origine".
+In 1935, initiatives of Capus and Boiseaumarié led to the creation of the "Comité National des Appellations d'Origine".
 This was the precursor of INAO, which was founded after the Second World War.
-Since then, it has been the regulatory and administrative supreme authority of French viticulture, based in Paris and regional committees, which defines, decrees and controls the appellations in the various quality levels for over 100,000 wine producers.
+Since then, it has been the regulatory and administrative supreme authority of French viticulture based in Paris and regional committees, which defines, decrees and controls the appellations in the various quality levels for over 100,000 wine producers.
 Each group of wine producers may or must submit an application if they wish to be awarded an appellation.
-There must be justification, proof of the traditional use of the desired name, information about the terroir and its influence on the production and economic details about markets, the possible sales, as well as prices and price comparisons with similar products.
+There must be justification, proof of the traditional use of the desired name, details of the terroir and its influence on the production and economic details about markets, the possible sales, as well as prices and price comparisons with similar products.

 The deployment of the appellation system in France took place officially after the First World War.
 As a result, it was also introduced in Italy, Portugal and Spain, which is why it is also known as " Romanesque wine law " referred to as.
-However, the first attempts to clearly delineate areas and to define their origins had been made much earlier and also in other countries, such as Italy for the Chianti and in Portugal for the port wine given.
+Initial attempts to delineate areas clearly and to define their origins, however, had it much earlier and also in other countries such as Italy for the Chianti and in Portugal for the port wine given.

 The main causes of state-controlled and state-wide regulation in France lie in the second half of the 19th century.
-Within only 50 years, the three major plagues imported from America had real and false ones mildew, as phylloxera not only the vineyards of France, but the whole of Europe severely impaired and devastated.
-In the prestigious wine regions such as Bordeaux and Burgundy There was a quantitative and, above all, qualitative decline. in the Languedoc and in the then French department Algeria Cheap bulk wines were produced.
+Within just 50 years, the three major plagues imported from America had real and false ones mildew, such as phylloxera not only the vineyards of France, but the whole of Europe seriously affected and devastated.
+In the renowned wine regions such as Bordeaux and Burgundy There was a quantitative and, above all, qualitative decline. in the Languedoc and in the then French department Algeria cheap bulk wines were produced.
 These were among others for wine adulteration used in a big way.
 The French government therefore began to enact a series of wine laws in the first two decades of the twentieth century to safeguard it.

-There are about 480 AOP wines, which make up about 40% of the French vineyards and produce about 30% of the wines.
+There are around 480 AOP wines, which account for around 40% of French vineyards and produce about 30% of the wines.
 Also declared as AOP are the brandies Armagnac and cognac, as well as the apple brandy Calvados, In addition, there are other quality terms that are valid but not nationwide but different depending on the wine region.
 See under Bordeaux Classification.
 Burgundy classification and Grand Cru,

-Grape Varieties: Per Appellation the wine types are specified.
-Red wine and / or white wine and / or rosé wine with the permitted or approved grape varieties.
+Grape varieties: Per Appellation the wine types are specified.
+Red wine and / or white wine and / or rosé wine with the permitted or authorized grape varieties.
 In most cases, it is not more than three to four, which are particularly well suited for the type of soil.
-But it can also be more, an extreme case Châteauneuf-du-Pape with 13 approved varieties (but of course not all of them need to be used).
+But it can also be more, an extreme case Châteauneuf-du-Pape with 13 approved varieties (of course, not all of them need to be used).
 Every single certified variety is listed.
 It also defines minimum and maximum shares, either per variety and / or in groups.
-In many red wine appellations are also admitted to a small extent white wine varieties.
+In many red wine appellations, white wine varieties are also permitted to a limited extent.

 Weingartenpflege: There are specifications regarding pruning (with possibly the eyes number like in the Champagne ), Planting density per hectare and type of training system, In some appellations it is also determined if an artificial irrigation to what extent may occur.

-Maturity of grapes and alcohol content: There are specific Mostgewichte for fresh grapes after the vintage before a possible enrich (in France "chaptalisation") of the grape juice / must in g / l sugar.
+Maturity of grapes and alcohol content: There are specific Mostgewichte for fresh grapes after the vintage before a possible enrich (in France "chaptalisation") of grape juice / must in g / l sugar.
 There are minimum and sometimes maximum values of alcohol content required.
-If necessary, these requirements will be flexibly changed or adjusted in years of insufficient maturity.
+If necessary, these requirements are flexibly changed or adjusted in years of insufficient maturity.

 Yield: There are several terms that can be seen in context.
-The permissible earnings is called the return de base .
-Most recently it was redefined in 1984, but has now less importance compared to earlier.
+The allowed earnings is called the return de base .
+Most recently, it was redefined in 1984, but has now less importance compared to earlier.
 The much more important term is Rendement annuel (annual yield).
 The producers of the individual appellations submit proposals to the INAO, which take account of the prevailing conditions this year.
-The value can be both higher and lower than the return de base.
+The value can be both higher and lower than the Rendement de base.

-Vinification: The type of winemaking and the methods allowed for it are defined exactly for the wine type corresponding to the appellation.
-These include, among others, regulations regarding stemming, Type of maceration such as saignée, Type of fermentation, requested Cuvée and with spirits, the type of distillation.
+Vinification: The type of winemaking and the methods allowed are defined exactly for the type of wine that corresponds to the appellation.
+These include, among others, regulations regarding stemming, Type of maceration such as saignée, Type of fermentation, requested Cuvée and in the case of spirits, the type of distillation.
 Quite often, however, relatively inaccurate "usages locaux" (according to local custom) is indicated.

-Quantities of production: Regulations governing the submission of declarations by producers concerning the production volume of each vintage and the remaining stocks as of 31 August.
+Quantities of production: Regulations concerning the submission of declarations by producers concerning the production volume of each vintage and the remaining stocks on 31 August each.